typeauth/hono/README.md

 # Typescript typeauth library

-@typeauth/api-node is a TypeScript library that simplifies the authentication process for your API applications running in node.
-It's a wrapper around the authentication API endpoint.
+@typeauth/hono is the Hono middleware that simplifies the authentication process for your API applications running in Hono JS.
+It's a wrapper around the authentication API endpoint."

 ## Features